 \section{Introduction}

-This note studies Hilbert--Kunz multiplicity -- a multiplicity theory native to positive characteristic which mimics the definition of Hilbert--Samuel multiplicity but replaces a regular power $I^n$ by a Frobenius power $I^{[p^n]} = \{x^{p^n} \mid x \in I\}$. \begin{definition} Let $(R, \mf m)$ be a local ring of positive characteristic $p > 0$ and dimension $d$ and $I$ be an $\mf m$-primary ideal.
+This note studies Hilbert--Kunz multiplicity -- a multiplicity theory native to positive characteristic which mimics the definition of Hilbert--Samuel multiplicity but replaces regular powers $I^n$ by Frobenius powers $I^{[p^n]} := \{x^{p^n} \mid x \in I\}$. \begin{definition} Let $(R, \mf m)$ be a local ring of positive characteristic $p > 0$ and dimension $d$ and $I$ be an $\mf m$-primary ideal.
 Then the Hilbert--Kunz multiplicity of a finite $R$-module $M$ with respect to $I$ is

 where $q = p^e$ is a varying power of $p$. \end{definition} As its name suggests, Hilbert--Kunz multiplicity originates from the work of Kunz (\cite{Kunz1, Kunz2}), who initiated the study of the sequence giving its definition.
 The existence of the limit was proven later by Monsky (\cite{Monsky}).